lizawilliamson050/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

 Second, planning ahead is crucial.
 Make sure you have a plan for your day, week, or even month.
 Knowing what you want to achieve and when can help keep you on track and prevent you from getting sidetracked.
 Planning also helps you stay focused on your goals and make better decisions along the way.

+# 2024-03-08
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, based on profiling and data-driven insights.
+Remember that simplicity and clarity enhance robustness and evolvability."

+This quote by computer scientist Donald Knuth reminds us that striving to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially introduce bugs.
+It's better to ensure the code works correctly and is easily understandable before refining for performance.